 After graduating from high-school I traveled for a while without a big clue where I’m going and what’s my plan for this life in general.
 When I got back to Latvia after traveling for a while, I started to work as part-time PR manager/graphic designer in this art class studio that offered me plenty of options and actually I should say that only because of this job I am where I am today.

-Although it wasn’t truly an ”office job” and it wasn’t full time, it gave me my weekly income that were trustful and… well… weekly.
+Although it wasn’t truly an ”office job” and it wasn’t full time, it gave me my weekly income that was trustful and… well… weekly.
 I always knew what I can expect, how to plan my budget and what I can afford.
 Later on, my side hustle came in – my own design and PR projects.
 And there were more and more each month.
 Great!

 But how to balance my incomes and plan my budget now?